 Make professional connections:

-2. Become a student affiliate with Engineers Geoscientists Manitoba.
+3. Become a student affiliate and consider volunteering with Engineers Geoscientists Manitoba.

 VOLUNTEER & WORK EXPERIENCE

-Gain relevant experience: consider applying to the Co-operative Education and Industrial Internship Program.
+Gain relevant experience: Consider applying to the Co-op/IIP Program.

-Gain practical experience by volunteering: check out Let’s Talk Science and UMES Outreach.
+Gain practical experience by volunteering: Represent the faculty as a Student Ambassador or check out Let’s Talk Science or Science Rendezvous.

-Consider joining technical societies and competition teams: visit the Faculty of Engineering and University of Manitoba Engineering Society's respective websites for listings of technical societies.
+Consider joining technical societies and competition teams: Visit the Price Faculty of Engineering for team listings.

 CULTURAL OPPORTUNITIES